 - Exceptional order fulfillment.
-We ship an average of approximately 128,000 cartons daily.
+We ship an average of approximately 156,000 cartons daily.
 Historically, approximately 99% of items have been shipped without back ordering and were shipped on the same business day the order is received.
-Due to the significant increase in demand for PPE, as a result of COVID-19, during the year ended December 26, 2020, approximately 93% of items ordered were shipped without back ordering and 90% were shipped on the same business day the order was received.
-As the demand for PPE stabilizes, we expect our percentage of items shipped without back ordering and shipped on the same day to return to historical levels. - Comprehensive ordering process.
-Customers may place orders 24 hours a day, 7 days a week via ecommerce solutions, telephone, fax, e-mail, and mail.
+Due to the significant increase in demand for personal protective equipment ("PPE"), as a result of COVID-19, during the year ended December 25, 2021, approximately 96% of items ordered were shipped without back ordering.
+As the demand for PPE stabilizes, we expect our percentage of items shipped without back-ordering and shipped on the same day to return to historical levels. - Comprehensive ordering process.
+Customers may place orders 24 hours a day, 7 days a week via e-commerce solutions, telephone, fax, e-mail and mail.